Wedding Invitation Text Messages: The New Trend, Here’s Why

 2. Mass text message

-After your guests have opted in, schedule and send a mass text message to everyone on your list all at once.
+Once your guests opt in via a text message keyword campaign, schedule and send a mass text message to everyone on your list all at once.

 3. Text message drip campaigns